yuchaodong/CalculateDistance/README.md

 API Key: <br />

 Usually, it is bad practice to publicly reveal API Keys in your code.
-However, according to Google documentation, the Google Maps Browser Key 'must be public on your page' so that's why you still see the key in the public folder.
+However, according to Google documentation, the Google Maps Browser Key 'must be public on your page' so that's why you will see the key in the public folder.